TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 ### Get Bucket

-Retrieves the information of a specified bucket and the list of objects that are stored in the bucket.
+Retrieves the information of the specified bucket and the list of objects that are stored in the bucket.

 ```
 GET /{bucket}